Raven Rocks: Hike the Appalachian Trail to Scenic Views in Bluemont, Virginia

 As a side note, while the parking lot is next to a busy four-lane stretch of Route 7 the sounds of cars motoring east and west will be a memory by the .5-mile mark.

 Listen for birds singing, leaves rustling and woodpeckers pecking.
-It’s very relaxing.
+It’s a good workout, but also a very relaxing walk in the thick forest.

 At the .6-mile mark, the trail gets interesting thanks to what I can only call a mini rock scramble.
 Watch your footing as you traverse mid-size and large rocks.